peterbecker/autocode/README.md

 The PAKs are described in the `README.md` files of their main module.
 It is recommended to check out the corresponding test module, including the generated code as that shows usage and scope.

+Note: when developing on this code base, a lot of inter-module dependencies can change.
+In particular if the XSD file gets updated, these may not update automatically.
+A `mvn clean install` tends to fix this kind of issue.